 THE Long Bar of the Australia Hotel, known all over the world, is having its character changed.
 Half its length has closed down and will be converted into a series of short island bars, with a cocktail bar at the end.
 Meanwhile, business and barmaids have been transferred to the other side while the transfer takes place.
 It looks like the beginning of the end of another tradition.

-It was not unusual for more than £25 a month to be retrieved from the bar’s chandeliers.
-The money was given to charity.
+Reportedly, it was not unusual for more than £25 to be retrieved from the bar’s chandeliers each month.

-Pictured right is an airman tossing coins into one of the long bar’s chandeliers at the Hotel Australia.
-(Photo: Sydney Daily Telegraph Sunday 12 December 1943).
+Pictured right is an airman tossing coins into one of the long bar’s chandeliers at the Hotel Australia in 1943.

-Arthur Polkinghorne was correct in writing in his column that the shortening of its famous long bar was the “beginning of the end”.
+Arthur Polkinghorne was correct in predicting in his column that the shortening of its famous long bar was the “beginning of the end”.

-The landmark hotel closed in 1971, and was later demolished.
+The landmark hotel sadly closed for business in 1971, and was later demolished.